Jaggerxtrm/unitAI/README.md

 UnitAI is a unified **Model Context Protocol** server designed to orchestrate a multi-agent AI environment.
 It abstracts the complexity of managing distinct AI connections behind a single interface, allowing for seamless switching, fallback, and parallel execution across five powerful AI backends.

 Unlike traditional tools that rely on static documentation or rigid rule-based systems, UnitAI promotes **iterative agentic coding**.
 By leveraging intelligent session initialization and context-aware workflows, it transforms the development lifecycle into a collaborative process between the human developer and a specialized team of AI agents.
+Think of it as automatically using sub-agents, offloading token usage for repetitive tasks, reading long files or folders... while Claude is still the BOSS.

 ## System Architecture